 The development of intermediary liability policies should be participatory and inclusive

 Governments should give all stakeholders a way to provide input on intermediary liability policies.
+Governments must ensure that private citizens’ participation is given (priority?) consideration.

 Intermediaries should ensure that all stakeholders have a voice in both the creation and revision of content management polices.